xiegeo/commit-sudoku/README.md

 A move must only include filling in one number in one cell in the puzzle.

-* A player can only make at most one move, which is adding a number, a day.
+* A player can only make at most one move a day.
 * A player can remove any moves made by himself or herself without the above limitation.
 * Moves are accepted in order of first submission.
 * Conflicting moves are skipped, they can be resubmitted ASAP once fixed.